fortinet-fortisoar/solution-pack-phishing-email-response/README.md

 - **Version**:  1.0.1
 - **Certified**: Yes
 - **Publisher**: Fortinet
-- **Compatible Version**: FortiSOAR v7.2.0 and above
+- **Compatible Version**: FortiSOAR v7.2.0 and later
 - [Release Notes](./release_notes.md)

 # Overview

 The **Phishing Email Response** solution pack contains a set of investigation playbooks that help you respond to suspicious emails.
 It also includes a scenario that generates a demo alert of the type *Suspicious Email* and demonstrates the available actions.

-The use-case deals with investigation and containment procedures that come in effect when end-users report a suspicious email by sending it to a designated mailbox in any of the following formats:
+The use case deals with investigation and containment procedures that come into effect when end-users report a suspicious email by sending it to a designated mailbox in any of the following formats:

 - As an attachment in `.msg` format
 - As an attachment in `.eml` format